drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Emulator Parameters:** /f<br>
 **Fullscreen Parameter:** /f<br>

-This emulator is available for Windows-x64 and Windows-arm64.
+This emulator is available for Windows-x64 and Windows-arm64.<br>
+You can download this emulator on the [Official Website](https://www.virtualdub.org/altirra.html).<br>

 .